return42/sphkerneldoc/linux_src_doc/include/linux/mfd/cros_ec_h.rst

 -------

 phys_name
-    name of physical comms layer (e.g. 'i2c-4')
+    Name of physical comms layer (e.g. 'i2c-4').

 dev
     Device pointer for physical comms device

 was_wake_device
-    true if this device was set to wake the system from sleep at the last suspend
+    True if this device was set to wake the system from sleep at the last suspend.

 cros_class
-    *undescribed*
+    The class structure for this device.

 cmd_readmem
-    direct read of the EC memory-mapped region, if supported
+    Direct read of the EC memory-mapped region, if supported.
-    \ ``offset``\  is within EC_LPC_ADDR_MEMMAP region.

 max_request
-    *undescribed*
+    Max size of message requested.

 max_response
-    *undescribed*
+    Max size of message response.

 max_passthru
-    *undescribed*
+    Max sice of passthru message.

 proto_version
-    *undescribed*
+    The protocol version used for this device.

 priv
-    Private data
+    Private data.

 irq
-    Interrupt to use
+    Interrupt to use.

 din
-    input buffer (for data from EC)
+    Input buffer (for data from EC).
+This buffer will always be dword-aligned and include enough space for up to 7 word-alignment bytes also, so we can ensure that the body of the message is always dword-aligned (64-bit).
+We use this alignment to keep ARM and x86 happy.
+Probably word alignment would be OK, there might be a small performance advantage to using dword.

 dout
-    output buffer (for data to EC)
-    \note
-    These two buffers will always be dword-aligned and include enough space for up to 7 word-alignment bytes also, so we can ensure that the body of the message is always dword-aligned (64-bit).
+    Output buffer (for data to EC).
+This buffer will always be dword-aligned and include enough space for up to 7 word-alignment bytes also, so we can ensure that the body of the message is always dword-aligned (64-bit).
 We use this alignment to keep ARM and x86 happy.
 Probably word alignment would be OK, there might be a small performance advantage to using dword.

 din_size
-    size of din buffer to allocate (zero to use static din)
+    Size of din buffer to allocate (zero to use static din).

 dout_size
-    size of dout buffer to allocate (zero to use static dout)
+    Size of dout buffer to allocate (zero to use static dout).

 wake_enabled
-    true if this device can wake the system from sleep
+    True if this device can wake the system from sleep.

 suspended
-    true if this device had been suspended
+    True if this device had been suspended.

 cmd_xfer
-    send command to EC and get response
+    Send command to EC and get response.
     Returns the number of bytes received if the communication succeeded, but that doesn't mean the EC was happy with the command.
 The caller should check msg.result for the EC's result code.

 pkt_xfer
-    send packet to EC and get response
+    Send packet to EC and get response.

 lock
-    one transaction at a time
+    One transaction at a time.

 mkbp_event_supported
-    true if this EC supports the MKBP event protocol.
+    True if this EC supports the MKBP event protocol.

 event_notifier
-    interrupt event notifier for transport devices.
+    Interrupt event notifier for transport devices.

 event_data
-    raw payload transferred with the MKBP event.
+    Raw payload transferred with the MKBP event.

 event_size
-    size in bytes of the event data.
+    Size in bytes of the event data.

 host_event_wake_mask
-    *undescribed*
+    Mask of host events that cause wake from suspend.

 .. _`cros_ec_sensor_platform`: